luisrabock/jotto/README.md

 🧪 **Development environment**:

-Enter the server folder (backend) theninstall the dependencies:
+Enter the server folder (backend) then install the dependencies:

 ```npm install```